 After arriving in India and informally assisting Tandon on the Tamil film Bhakta Nandanar (1935), Dungan’s first film in India was Sathi Leelavathi (1936), based on SS Vasan’s novel.
-Though reasonably successful in its time, it is chiefly remembered today as the film that introduced MGR to Tamil audiences.
+Though reasonably successful in its time, it is chiefly remembered today as the film that introduced a very young MGR to Tamil audiences.
 It was however with Iru Sagodarargal (1936) that Dungan became a top director in the newly developing Tamil film industry.
 The film is one of the earliest Tamil films based on a contemporary, social theme as against mythologicals and is a story about the conflicts and values of the joint family system.
 The film was shot in Bombay at Saroj Movietone and was a key film in Dungan’s attempts to create a more sophisticated cinematic language for Tamil films which otherwise were largely just photographed drama and nothing more.
 Dungan edited the film, drastically reduced the number of songs, made sure the comedy track was incorporated coherently into the film’s main storyline and also shot sequences outdoors wherever he could.
 The film was hailed as a major technical achievement in the Tamil cinema making even the Bombay film industry sit up and take notice.

 Since obviously Dungan did not know Tamil, he hired interpreters who were known as ‘rush directors’ and were well-versed with both English and Tamil.
 He got the script translated for himself in English by dividing the action on one half of the page and the dialogues on the other.
 Even as Dungan concentrated on focussing on the actors’ performances, he understanding the importance of the spoken word in Tamil filmdom.
 He introduced the famed scenarist Elangovan with Ambikapathy (1937), Ponmudi (1949) remains one of poet Bharathidasan’s best known scripts while Manthiri Kumari was DMK leader M Kaurunanidhi’s first major literary contribution to cinema.